Our doctors provide a wide range of eye services.

 Comprehensive Eye Examinations

 You have likely never received an eye exam like the one you will receive at Louisville Eye Center.
 Your experience will be thorough and efficient.
 You will receive a complete assessment of your ocular health and visual system.
 Your optimal eyeglass or contact lens prescription will allow you to see your best.
 At the end of the exam, your doctor will take time to explain the results and answer your questions.

 Dr. McNulty is residency trained to provide contact lens services that are unavailable at most eyecare practices.
 Patients are referred to Louisville Eye Center’s from eye doctors in surrounding states to provide these services.

 At Louisville Eye Center, anybody can wear contacts!
 Even if you have astigmatism or need bifocals, we have a solution for you.
 Dr. McNulty receives referrals for patients who have had corneal transplants or eye injuries, who require custom-designed contact lenses.
-Many of our patients have been told that they can’t wear contacts, and visit us after other eye doctors have failed to deliver satisfactory results.
+Many of our patients have been told that they can’t wear contacts, and visit us after they have failed to receive satisfactory results elsewhere.